kantarcise/notebook/neetcode/readme.md

   - Updating a sequence on the fly is NOT HELPFUL so far.
 No Removes no copying lists  please.
   -
   - Solid effort on compartmentalizing.
 Defining the object which you are thinking to return is a good and simple idea.

+- 013.containerwithmostwater:

+  - Takeaway:
+  -
+  - Brute Force can help you find a pattern in which you can expand on.
+  -
+  - Two pointers keep being the same, define them first and on condition increase/ decrease them.